ItsMitlit/Maleficium/README.md

 - This mod adds the ability to become a vampire `/setspecies vampire` with various different abilities.
 Other species such as **werewolves** and **witches** will be introduced in future updates.

 ## Current Abilities
-The vampire abilities can currently be found in the keybinds under the **MCLegacies** heading.
+The vampire abilities can currently be found in the keybinds under the **Maleficium** heading.
 Such abilities include:
 - **Compulsion** `v` - Compell a villager to give lower trade prices
     - Reduce villager prices by **50%**
     - Reduces hunger significantly.